 Whether you have an hour, a day, a month, or a year, we’re grateful for what you can give.
 Here are some ways you can donate time to help CC4C.

-Be A Foster Home
+Be a Foster Home

 Throughout the year, we come across abandoned cats and kittens that need a safe place foster home.
 Kittens need a safe place to grow up, or a mama kitty and her litter need a warm place out of the elements and threats outside.
 Can you provide a warm, safe shelter and lots of love as they await their forever homes?
 All supplies, medical care, and vaccinations are provided by CC4C.
 You provide food and litter and love.
 A foster program coordinator will help support you as you care for these needy kitties.
 See our Fostering page for more information.
+Typical fostering commitments last 1 to 4 months, depending on the age and socialization when you get the kitty.

-Foster A Feral!
+Foster a Feral!

 All year long we come across feral and semi-feral cats that can be socialized and adopted.
 Can you make a long-term commitment to rehabilitate a “cat in training” by loving, petting, and soothing a cat that needs to learn how to love?